-The Kardashians have been flaunting their wealth for years on their reality TV show Keeping Up with the Kardashians, but just how rich are they?
+The Kardashians have been flaunting their wealth for a decade on their reality TV show Keeping Up with the Kardashians, but just how rich are they?
 How did they acquire their wealth?
-It's not just TV money; the Kardashians have cashed in on everything from a sex tape to a kids clothing line.
+It's not just TV money; the Kardashians have cashed in on everything from a sex tape to a kids clothing line.Kris Jenner

-Kris Jenner, the mother of the four famous Kardashian siblings, has an estimated net worth of approximately $30 million.
+Kris Jenner, the mother of the four famous Kardashian siblings, has an estimated net worth of approximately $80 million.
 She was married to the late Robert Kardashian, one of the defense team for the O.J.
 Simpson murder trial.
 She reportedly took no money from the attorney in their divorce so she could quickly marry athlete Bruce Jenner.
 Not only did she manage Bruce's career as a motivational speaker, the pair even made a tape together.
 No, not a sex tape; a workout video.

 The couple had two girls together, Kendall and Kylie, and Kris pitched the idea of a reality show about her half-dozen kids to Ryan Seacrest.
 (Bruce had four other children from previous marriages.)
 That may have been the first time she acted as manager for her offspring, but it certainly wasn't the last.
-She has handled many of the family's lucrative business and endorsement deals.
-No wonder she has tried to trademark the word "momager.”
+She has handled many of the family's lucrative business and endorsement deals, as well as executive producing KUWTK.
+No wonder she has tried to trademark the word "momager."Caitlyn (formerly Bruce) Jenner

-Kim Kardashian rose to fame in a rather embarrassing way, but her net worth is sky high, estimated north (get it?) of $85 million.
+Kim Kardashian rose to fame in a rather embarrassing way, but her net worth is sky high, estimated north (get it?) of $350 million.
 Somehow, her sex tape with singer Ray J was sold to and released by Vivid Entertainment in 2007; she later sued the company and settled for a reported five million dollars.
-A few months after the X-rated publicity came the premiere of Keeping Up with the Kardashians, which is now entering its 11th season.
+A few months after the X-rated publicity came the premiere of Keeping Up with the Kardashians, which is now entering its fifteenth season.
 Is it a coincidence that Kim once worked for Paris Hilton, who also had a sex tape that helped turn her into a reality TV star?

-Kim has appeared on many other reality TV shows including Dancing With the Stars, Kourtney and Kim Take New York and Kourtney and Kim Take Miami.
+Kim has appeared on many other reality TV shows including Dancing with the Stars, Kourtney and Kim Take New York and Kourtney and Kim Take Miami.
 Her second marriage, to basketball player Kris Humphries, was the subject of the highly rated, two-part special Kim's Fairytale Wedding: A Kardashian Event.
 72 days after the wedding, which reportedly netted her $18 million in licensing fees, endorsement and broadcast deals, she filed for divorce.
 She is currently married to rapper Kanye West, who has quite a fortune of his own.

-Kourtney may be the oldest, but she lags behind her sisters in the net worth department, with roughly eighteen million dollars to her name.
+Kourtney may be the oldest, but she lags behind her sisters in the net worth department, with roughly thirty-five million dollars to her name.
 Before rising to fame and birthing her son on the family's TV show, Kourtney appeared on a less-successful reality show: Filthy Rich: Cattle Drive.
 Besides her hit shows, she also "acted" as an attorney on the soap One Life to Live.